zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Chunks do not need to compile between chunks.
 Each chunk is intentionally large.

+Domain direction note (new):

+- One-time pre-keys (OTKs) are modeled as an explicit state machine behind a repository interface.
+- Prefer generating OTKs at the time they are needed, but allow persistence for:
+  - published OTKs (standard signal flow), and
+  - reserved OTKs awaiting reverse-signal acceptance.
+- Avoid secret sprawl: invitation records should store correlation and identifiers, not raw private key bytes, unless a dedicated key store is not present.

 ---

-## Chunk 1 — Protocol cutover foundations: reverse-signal pending-handshake model + validation + query surface
+## Chunk 1 — Protocol cutover foundations: reverse-signal pending-handshake model + validation + query surface (COMPLETE)

 Intent: Establish the domain/application foundations required by `session-flow.md` reverse-signal: